rsreese/namebench/README.md

  `sudo ./namebench.py -i data/domain-list.txt -z config/server_sources.cfg -x`

 namebench comes with two interfaces: a simple graphical interface, and a more advanced command-line interface.
 If you have downloaded the versions for Mac OS X and Windows, you will get the graphical interface by default.
+GUI not supported with this version at the moment.

 ## Credit